Tee-DataA/Capstone/README_main.md

 # Ideation: Generating ideas for data visualizations and analysis techniques.

-User Profile: The user profile was generated using AI by giving it information about the dataset and the relevant parties that would benefit from it
+User Profile: The user profile was generated using AI by giving it information about the dataset and the relevant parties that were looking to benefit from it.

 Code Optimization: Improving the efficiency and readability of the code.

+Analysis data: Some of the data was described using AI such as the sunburst graph.
+AI was also used to suggest what analysis and graphs can and should be performed on the dataset presented and the relevant statistical tests to perfrom.

-Troubleshooting: Fixing issues witht he code and helping with complex coding tasks
+Troubleshooting: Fixing issues with the code and helping with complex coding tasks

 By employing these analysis techniques, the project aims to provide comprehensive and accurate insights that align with the investor's goals and support informed decision-making.